Corey Webster

 2018/19

-Alongside Webster, the Breakers saw strong contributions from Jarrad Weeks (10.1 points, 1.7 rebounds, and 2.4 assists), who enjoyed a career-best season and was a runner-up for both the Best Sixth Man and Most Improved Player awards.
-Tai Wesley (14.5 points, 5.4 rebounds, and 3.5 assists) continued his consistent play, while Shawn Long (18.3 points, 8.9 rebounds, and 1.5 blocks) ranked second in the league for both rebounds and blocks, earning a spot on the All-NBL Second Team and winning the Breakers Club MVP.
+One of the few bright spots was Jarrad Weeks, who had a career-best season, averaging 10.1 points, 1.7 rebounds, and 2.4 assists.
+He was a runner-up for both Best Sixth Man and Most Improved Player.
+Tai Wesley (14.5 points, 5.4 rebounds, and 3.5 assists) provided consistent production, while Shawn Long (18.3 points, 8.9 rebounds, and 1.5 blocks) emerged as the team’s standout player.
+Long ranked second in the league in rebounds and blocks, earned All-NBL Second Team honors, and was named the Breakers’ Club MVP.

 2019/20

-Webster began the 2019/20 NBL season averaging 19.5 points and 3.8 rebounds, and 4.2 assists in 11 games for the Breakers, when in December, he was bought out of his contract in order to sign in China.
-The Breakers went on to finish in sixth place during the regular season with a 15-13 record.
+Webster began the 2019/20 season in strong form, averaging 19.5 points, 3.8 rebounds, and 4.2 assists across 11 games.
+However, in December, he was bought out of his contract to pursue an opportunity in China.
+Without Webster, the Breakers concluded the season in sixth place with a 15–13 record, narrowly missing the playoffs.

 2020/21